-In order to remain in "Active" status at the College students must be enrolled in and actively attending at least one course.
+In order to remain in "Active" status at the College, students must be enrolled in and actively attending at least one course.
 If students withdraw from all of their classes, or cease to actively attend, they will be withdrawn from the College in accordance with the Attendance Policy.

 A student who withdraws voluntarily or involuntarily from enrollment in a course is also withdrawn from the institution if the student is only enrolled in one course.
 However, a student enrolled in multiple courses who withdraws voluntarily or involuntarily from one or more courses may remain actively enrolled.
-Students who wish to withdraw from all of their courses, and therefore from the College, must submit the request in writing to the College.
-The withdrawal request is to be submitted to the program director.
+Students may withdraw from all of their courses, and therefore from the College, by notifying the College in writing.

-If a student is considering withdrawing from a course or from the College, the student should contact and meet with the Director of Education or the Campus President in order to receive information about the possible options and to be fully aware of the implications of withdrawal from a course.
-Students may not be aware of the range of resources available to support their ability to continue in their academic program or may not be fully aware of the impact withdrawal may have on their academic standing, financial obligations or ability to complete the program.
-If a student decides to proceed with withdrawal, the student is required to notify the Campus President and the Registrar in writing and meet with the Director of Financial Aid to review and complete an acknowledgement of the Student Responsibility (see below).
+Should students be considering withdrawing from a course or from the College, they should meet with the Dean of Education or the or the Campus President in order to gain an appreciation for what the College can do to help them solve their problems and to gain a complete understanding of the decision they are about to make.
+If a student decides to proceed with withdrawal, the student must provide notification to the Campus President and the Registrar in writing and meet with the Director of Financial Aid to understand the Student Responsibility (see below).